 A rotary table can be used in metalworking, packaging, filler, and other material handling applications.
 In metalworking, for example, the piece to be machined will be rotated in position by the table in one move, then a drill or saw moved into place with a second.
 The motion profile translates into an angular, point-to-point position around the wheel.
 Once that motion is completed the next sequence is started.

 A rotary table might have two indexes that run concurrently, while a conveyor might need several indexes that run simultaneously, though this is not true for every case.
-The motion profiles for a flying saw application must be synchronized so cuts are made evenly and cleanly.
+The motion profiles for the flying saw application must be synchronized so cuts are made evenly and cleanly.
 However, if a line must stop so another task like filling or sealing can be done the profiles will need to run asynchronously with precise timing.
 Some conveyors can run with jerks in the profile, but others, like an escalator or other people-moving system, must be smooth for the safety of its passengers.

 Feeding individual sheets of metal or paper or planks of wood into a machine from a stack requires a few movements.
-Like rotary tables and conveyors there will be an index to spin rollers, moving the product onto the line.
+Like rotary tables and conveyors, there will be an index to spin rollers, moving the product onto the line.
 But before the product gets to that point, it starts in a stack which is incrementally moved up and into position, then a single item can be picked, pushed, or pulled into place.

 This blog post on indexing should give you an introduction to one of the basic parts of motion control.
 Future posts in this series will highlight other important components and how they all combine together to make a modern, efficient machine installation.